xkawi/react-universal-saga/README.md

 ### Redux Middleware

 Currently, we only use Saga Middleware and Logger Middleware (for development).
 If you need to use or add custom middlewares, you can do so by modifying `store/configureStore.dev.js` (for dev env) or `store.configureStore.prod.js` (for prod env).

+### Handling Authentication

+If you want to implement authentication/authorization feature, follow this issue posted on redux-saga repo - [Question: Authentication flow](https://github.com/yelouafi/redux-saga/issues/14) - it is my main source of reference.

+### Unit Tests

+The project uses [Jest](https://facebook.github.io/jest) to run your unit tests and the [Test Utilities](http://facebook.github.io/react/docs/test-utils.html) from Facebook api.

+An example is available at `components > User`.

+To run the tests in the project, just simply run `npm test`.

 ## Styling